 5. What steps our business is going to take next year and what are the challenges?

 This is one of the major questions to ask during your performance review, that employees often forget to ask.
 To ask this, you need proper dedication towards your job and see the company as yours.
-Ask your boss about the future planning of the company and what new challenges are awaiting on the way.
+Ask your boss about the future planning of the company and what new challenges are waiting on the way.
 This will help you focus in your future projects and make your road easier.
 Learning about the challenges will help you prepare and manage your tasks accordingly.

 6. What new skills should I develop?

-Learning about the future challenges might require you to develop new skills and abilities.
-Developing new skills might give you a better position in the company and you’re likely to receive a better feedback next time.
-Obtaining new skills will help you face the greater challenges in the company and help improve your teamwork.
+Learning about future challenges might require you to develop new skills and abilities.
+Developing new skills might give you a better position in the company and you’re likely to receive better feedback next time.
+Obtaining new skills will help you face greater challenges in the company and help improve your teamwork.